Editorial Standards

 You file 8825 when a partnership filing Form 1065 or an S corporation filing Form 1120‑S has rental real estate activity to report.
 That includes gross rents, operating expenses, depreciation, and property‑level net results.
 The instructions clarify that rental real estate belongs on 8825, not on page 1 of the return, and then into Schedule K and K‑1.

-Large filers that complete Schedule M‑3 have extra work, you must use the new Schedule A for other deductions and supply property‑level codes where applicable.
+Every filer with a non-zero line 17 entry must attach Schedule A (Form 8825) – not just large filers who complete Schedule M‑3.
+Schedule M‑3 filers also supply property‑level codes where applicable.
 This makes reviews stricter, but it also prevents the old “miscellaneous other” bucket from hiding material amounts.

 Common edge cases